DannyBen/respec/README.md

-  fails         Run the last failed specs continue      Continue from where the last run stopped reset         Delete the status file watch         Run specs marked with :focus when any *.rb file changes completions   Echo completions function
+  fails         Run the last failed specs continue      Continue from where the last run stopped reset         Delete the status file completions   Echo completions function
 ```